New protests loom as Europeans tire of virus restrictions

 Italy’s national prosecutor for terrorism and organized crime, Federico Cafiero de Raho, on Tuesday said subversives had infiltrated peaceful protests in the country.
 He said they included proponents of the extreme right and anarchists on the extreme left.

-Investigators have also looked into indications that organized crime in the Naples area provoked violence at a peaceful protest.
+Investigators have also looked into indications that organized crime groups in the Naples area provoked violence at a peaceful protest.

 Italy, the first Western country caught up in the pandemic, has seen as many as 20,000 new cases a day in the resurgence.
 Some 13,000 COVID-19 patients have been hospitalized — up from summertime lows in the hundreds — and nearly 1,300 ICU beds are occupied.